Mayank06711/blogMini/readme.md

 ```javascript
 movie.agregate([{},{},{}])
 ```
-here aggregate is used on movie instance of Movie model instance and aggregate always take array as input ans with in the array we write our pipelines most common practice on writing aggregation pipelines is that first stage is kep for $match operation which is used to filter data with query passed into match, it looks into movie modle of database for given query and if false it returns from there further we perfrom $lookup to perfomr left join  operation between two models of database lets say movie and priceOfMovie so it To perform an equality match between a field from the input documents movies with a field from the documents of the "joined" collection (priceofmovies), the $lookup stage has this **syntax as**
+here aggregate is used on movie instance of Movie model and aggregate always take array as input ans with in the array we write our pipelines most common practice on writing aggregation pipelines is that first stage is kep for $match operation which is used to filter data with query passed into match, it looks into movie model of database for given query and if false it returns from there further we perfrom $lookup to perfomr left outer join  operation between two models of database lets say movie and priceOfMovie so it To perform an equality match between a field from the input documents movies with a field from the documents of the "joined" collection (priceofmovies), the $lookup stage has this **syntax as**
 ```javascript
 $lookup:{
 from: <collection to join> here  priceofmovies,